-The California Center of Excellence for Trauma Informed Care also works locally with people exposed to trauma by providing groups that specifically address the impact of trauma on the person.
+Located in Santa Cruz, California, the California Center of Excellence for Trauma Informed Care (CCETIC) is committed to helping trauma-exposed people achieve safety, connection, and empowerment.
+The Center works towards public advocacy and education through white papers that focus on research-based policies and practices, the Stop Trusted Advisor Abuse campaign, and our IRB-approved Unsafe Behaviors Inventory (UBI) pilot study.
+The Center also works locally with people exposed to trauma by providing groups that specifically address the impact of trauma on the person.

-Trauma-informed care is an approach or framework related to delivering services that acknowledges the impact of trauma and attempts to create a sense of safety within the program.
+Trauma informed care is an approach or framework related to delivering services that acknowledges the impact of trauma and attempts to create a sense of safety within the program.
 Trauma-informed transformation is a cultural shift, a move toward safety-focused, strength-based, consumer-driven, empowerment-rich programming that allows consumers to take charge of their recovery, addresses unsafe behaviors and prioritizes safety as a platform for recovery.

-All publicly funded programs can be trauma-informed.
-This is especially true for social services, such as programs addressing mental health, substance abuse, child welfare, foster care, domestic violence, sexual assault, homelessness and criminal justice but also schools, hospitals, libraries, public transportation, environmental health and animal control.
+All publicly funded programs can be trauma informed.
+This is especially true for social services, such as programs addressing mental health, substance abuse, child welfare, foster care, domestic violence, sexual assault, homelessness and criminal justice, but also schools, hospitals, libraries, public transportation, environmental health and animal control.
 Where public money is spent, higher rates of trauma and trauma-related behaviors are more likely to compromise safety and behavioral change.
-Therefore, understanding the impact of trauma improves programming and services and makes them more cost-effective for tax-payers.
+Therefore, understanding the impact of trauma improves programming and services and makes them more cost-effective for taxpayers.